How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 Public defense attorneys are appointed, in criminal cases, when one is charged with a crime.
 An attorney is appointed after a financial qualification determination is made.
 There are only a few types of civil cases whereby counsel may be appointed; these are civil contempt, cases protected under the US Service Members Act and some tenant evictions cases.
 The Grays Harbor County Department of Public Defense is not authorized to assist with other civil cases.

 If you have a civil case and you not able to pay for an attorney, contact Legal Aid or NorthWest Justice Project for help.
-For low cost help with your divorce paperwork, you may wish to use the services of the Family Court Facilitator.
-In order to do so, you will need to make an appointment with the Superior Court Clerk's Office at the courthouse and pay a fee.
+For low cost help with your divorce paperwork, you may wish to use the services of the Grays Harbor County Self-Help Office for Family Law - (360) 249-8174.
+In order to do so, you will need to make an appointment and pay a fee.
 Court Facilitators are available in Grays Harbor County.

 How do I vacate or seal my criminal history?